oracle-livelabs/pts/upgrade-to-ai-db-26ai/lab4-full-transportable/full-transportable.md

 ## Introduction ##

- In this lab, we will use the Full (Cross Platform) Transportable Database functionality to migrate an existing 19c (single-mode, non-CDB architecture) to a 23ai Pluggable database.
+ In this lab, we will use the Full (Cross Platform) Transportable Database functionality to migrate an existing 19c (single-mode, non-CDB architecture) to a 26ai Pluggable database.

  Estimated time: 15 minutes

 ### Objectives ###

-- Create a new 23ai PDB to act as a target for the source database.
+- Create a new 26ai PDB to act as a target for the source database.
-- Prepare the target 23ai database for the transported tablespaces
+- Prepare the target (26ai) PDB for the transported tablespaces
 - Prepare the source database for the transportable tablespace step
 - Execute the upgrade using Full Transportable Tablespaces
 - Check the target (upgraded) database to see that all data has been migrated